AgoraIO-Usecase/AgoraMeetingExample-Electron/README.md

 The AgoraMeetingExample-Electron project is an open-source demo that will show you meeting sence on how to integrate Agora SDK APIs into your project.

+## Support

+- Manage and test devices
+- Audio and video Conferencing
+- Attendee list with media status
+- Speaker and grid layouts
+- ScreenShare
+- Whiteboard
+- Voice activated
+- Native addon to follow PPT and position changed event of target window on focus mode

 ## Todo
 - Real-time Messaging
 - Conference Control